jsenv/core/docs/assets_and_workers.md

 # Assets and workers

-Or how to reference files and create web workers
+Or how to reference files and create web workers.

 ## JSON